DoSReMC: Domain Shift Resilient Mammography Classification using Batch Normalization Adaptation: Discussion Conclusion

 One potential approach to mitigate this issue involves collecting heterogeneous data from multiple sources to ensure more representative training samples.
 Nonetheless, the dynamic nature of real-world data may constrain the sustained effectiveness of this approach.
 Alternatively, fine-tuning only the BN parameters specific to each domain presents a more efficient and feasible strategy.
 In federated learning scenarios, for instance, exchanging only fine-tuned BN parameters can effectively reduce communication overhead and alleviate privacy concerns.

+Another possible direction is to align pixel intensity distributions across datasets.
+However, simple preprocessing techniques such as histogram matching or histogram equalization have shown limited or inconsistent improvements under domain shifts in prior studies \citep{sendra2022domain}, which is consistent with our findings in \autoref{results:ablation_hm}.
+In contrast, more advanced augmentation-based strategies tailored for mammography have demonstrated more promising results \citep{lauritzen2023robust}.

 Adaptive test-time adaptation (TTA) methods \citep{lim2023ttn, zhao2023delta} present another promising approach to address this issue.
-As future work, we plan to explore alternative test-time normalization strategies to develop more robust deep learning solutions for mammography classification and to facilitate the deployment of medical image analysis models in real-world clinical settings.
+As future work, we plan to explore alternative test-time normalization and domain adaptation strategies to systematically compare our approach with existing methods.
+This will help develop more robust deep learning solutions for mammography classification and to facilitate the deployment of medical image analysis models in real-world clinical settings.